Quickstart: Create your first workflow by using Azure Logic Apps - Azure portal

 In the Send an email action, specify the data that you want the email to include.

-For now, ignore the parameters list or the Add dynamic content list that appears.
+For now, ignore the Add dynamic content list that appears.
 When you click inside some edit boxes, this list appears and shows any available parameters from the previous step that you can include as inputs in your workflow.
-Your browser width determines which list appears.

 In the Subject box, enter this text with a trailing blank space: